vinicius0026/blog/_posts/2020-05-13-properly-typed-vuex-stores.md

 }
 ```

-Here we declare a `login` action, that, as any other Vuex action, takes the `context` as first argument.
-In this case, we use a special type for the context, to be able to access, if needed, the current module state or global state inside the action.
+Here we declare a `login` action that, like any other Vuex action, takes the `context` as the first argument.
+In this case, we use a special type for the context to be able to access, if needed, the current module state or global state inside the action.

 The second parameter to the `login` action is whatever we need to perform this action.
 Here we are using an object to pass in a `username` and a `password`, but it can be anything.

-We defined a fake user service to represent the async call that would eventually return the user if the login is successful and then we are calling the `setUser` mutation.
+We defined a fake user service to represent the async call that would eventually return the user if the login is successful, and then we are calling the `setUser` mutation.

 To wire this action up to the store, we use the module builder `dispatch` method (`b.dispatch`).